Couples Therapy

 Just want to feel closer, communicate better, and enjoy your relationship more

-Even if things aren’t “bad,” counseling can give you tools to connect more deeply, handle conflicts more effectively, and strengthen your partnership.
+Even if things aren’t “bad,” couples counseling can give you tools to connect more deeply, handle conflicts more effectively, and strengthen your partnership.
 Think of it as a way to invest in your relationship and make it the best it can be.

 We believe strongly that couples who think of the relationship as a whole and separate entity from each partner as individuals, become more bonded and resilient.
+Think “us against the problem” not “us against each other.”
+Our Gottman Trained therapist, Leslie Taylor, understands every relationship is unique, so she tailors couples counseling to fit your specific needs.
+These may include:

 Communicate more effectively and really listen to each other